SyphonArch/flash1dkmeans/README.md

 Exploits the fact that one-dimensional data can be sorted.

-For functions prefixed with `_`, Numba acceleration is used, so callers can further use parallelization with Numba's `@njit(parallel=True)` if multiple instances of the algorithm are run in parallel.
+For the lower level functions prefixed with `numba_`, Numba acceleration is used, so callers can utilize these functions within their own Numba-accelerated functions.

 ## Features